Dynamics of geodesics, and Maass cusp forms: An appetizer

 In this section we will treat the `baby case' of the flat \emph{$1$-torus}

 and show an intimate and very clear relation between geometric and spectral entities, and hence a mathematical rigorous instance of the correspondence principle.

 Of course, this specific one-dimensional Riemannian manifold is much too simple to be representative of the general situation.
 However, it allows us to provide---without too much technical effort---a first instance of the relation between the geometry and the spectrum as motivated by the considerations from physics.
-We will also use this `baby example' to carefully introduce the relevant geometrical and spectral concepts, whose counterparts in the situation of hyperbolic surfaces will be treated with less details.
+We will also use this `baby example' to carefully introduce the relevant geometrical and spectral concepts, whose counterparts in the situation of hyperbolic surfaces will be treated in the main body of this paper.